grimmfieber/socket-guess-game-Java/README.md

-Server side choosing a random number in range of 1-10 then host side tries quess the choosen number.
+Server side choosing a random number in range of 1-10 then client side tries quess the choosen number.
-As number sent to server by host
-Server will check if number true if not server will sent a message to host as increase or decrease.
+As client side quessed a number will send it to server then server will check if number is true or not if it's not server will sent a message to client as increase or decrease.